wzpan/QtEVM/README.md

 ## Credits ##

-The core functions in `EVMLyprIIRProcessor` class are mostly adopted from [yusuketomoto/ofxEvm](https://github.com/yusuketomoto/ofxEvm).
+The core functions in `LyprIIRProcessor` class are mostly adopted from [yusuketomoto/ofxEvm](https://github.com/yusuketomoto/ofxEvm).